Alex Young (rugby league)

-Alex Young (born 6 April 1999) is a Jamaica international rugby league footballer who plays as a er for Newcastle Thunder in Betfred Championship.
+Alex Young (born 6 April 1999) is a Jamaica international rugby league footballer who plays as a er for Cessnock Goannas in Newcastle Rugby League.

 Background

 Young was born in Dewsbury, West Yorkshire, England.
 He is of Jamaican descent.

 His brother is England international Dom Young.

 Playing career

 Club career

 Young played in 24 games and scored 1 try for Workington Town in the 2022 RFL Championship.